 Good morning and ROOOOAARRR!!!!

-And now a look at the Lions from around the Interwebs:
+Kickoffs aside, here's a look at the rest of Lions news from around the Interwebs:

 First a bit of news -- Detroit waived receiver Patrick Edwards and signed tight end Dorin Dickerson.

 Frank Witsil of the Detroit Free Press looks at what the Lions are doing to try and increase attendance.
 Dave Birkett of the Free Press writes running back Montell Owens is trying to return for Week 10.

 Josh Katzenstein from the Detroit News writes that the Lions are setting themselves up for a playoff run.